 What difference does it make whether we deny reality?
 That’s a topic for many other posts.

 But then again, let’s look at just one example.
-Here’s a transwoman who developed advanced testicular cancer because she was averse to looking at her scrotum, even after doctors warned her there was an anomaly.
+Here’s a transwoman who developed advanced testicular cancer because of being averse to examining a scrotum anomaly found by doctors.